DeKalb, Illinois: Government

 DeKalb has a council-manager government.
 Policy is developed by an elected city council and implemented by an appointed professional city manager.
 The DeKalb City Council is made up of a mayor, elected at-large, and seven alderpersons, elected by ward.
 Each serves a four-year term, with half the council elected every two years.
 A city clerk is also elected every four years to serve as the city's official recordkeeper.
 City council meetings are held the second and fourth Mondays of every month.

+The DeKalb Police Department is the primary law enforcement agency in DeKalb.
+It was founded in 1885 and has 65 sworn officers.
+The current chief of police is David Byrd.

 Education

 There are 11 public schools, one private school, one university and one public library.

-Northern Illinois University

-Northern Illinois University (NIU) was founded in DeKalb as the Northern Illinois State Normal School in 1895.
-NIU is a comprehensive teaching and research institution with total enrollment around 20,000 (including about 16,000 undergraduates and 300 law school students), which makes NIU the third largest campus in Illinois.
-NIU is home of the Huskies.
-Notable NIU alumni include Dan Castellaneta (the voice of Homer Simpson and Krusty the Clown), Jimmy Chamberlin (The Smashing Pumpkins drummer), former U.S. House Speaker Dennis Hastert, former Labor Secretary W. Willard Wirtz, Oscar-nominated actress Joan Allen in Pleasantville (film), NFL players Michael Turner, Doug Free, Chandler Harnish, Jordan Lynch and Ryan Diem, former NBA Players Kenny Battle and Paul Dawkins, and actor Steve Harris from David E. Kelley's legal Drama The Practice.

-Public schools
+Primary and secondary

 DeKalb is served by both public and private school systems.
-DeKalb Community Unit School District 428 operates eight elementary schools (Grades K-5), Clinton Rosette and Huntley Middle Schools (Grades 6-8), and DeKalb High School (Grades 9-12), which is the home of the Barbs.
+DeKalb Community Unit School District 428 operates eight elementary schools (Grades K–5), Clinton Rosette and Huntley Middle Schools (Grades 6–8), and DeKalb High School (Grades 9–12), which is the home of the Barbs.